-Nairobi is home to a wide range of private pre-primary, primary and secondary schools, several of which follow the British and American primary and secondary syllabi (see following page).
+Nairobi is home to a wide range of private pre-primary, primary and secondary schools, several of which follow the British and American primary and secondary models.
 For international staff posted to Nairobi, it is advisable to enquire about vacancies well in advance of one’s arrival, as most of the best private schools are in heavy demand.

 There are several schools maintained by foreign communities, with classes in their native languages.
 These include the French, Japanese, Dutch, Danish, German, Norwegian and Swedish schools.
-Nursery schools and kindergartens offer an informal education for children aged three and upwards, usually in the mornings, in many of the more upmarket residential areas.
+Nursery schools and kindergartens offer an informal education for children aged 3 and upwards - usually in the mornings- in many of the more upmarket residential areas.

 There are also a few special education schools for children with special needs, such as the Accelerated Learning Centre in Kileleshwa.